 By MICK ROBERTS ©

-IN the days when breweries ruled the liquor industry, owning most of the State’s pubs and tying clubs to deals that would see exclusive beer sales over the bar, Bob and Lurline Urwin made quite a name for themselves as temporary hotel managers for Tooheys Brewery.
+IN the days when the breweries ruled the liquor industry, owning or leasing most of the State’s pubs, and in turn tying them to exclusive beer sales, Bob and Lurline Urwin made quite a name for themselves as temporary hotel managers for one of the largest – Tooheys Brewery.

 Lurline Rose Corney was born in 1923 at Coledale and the two were married at St Augustines Bulli in 1941.